Frequently Asked Questions

 • Broad experience as an instructional leader to teachers of all subjects

-The KIPP Foundation recruits school leaders through fellowship programs.
-For more information, visit our Leadership Programs page.
+The KIPP Foundation recruits principals through fellowship programs.
+For more information, visit our Leadership Development page.

 • Many opportunities exist to join KIPP as part of a national, regional, or school-based support team.
 Here are just a few roles that KIPP team members play to support excellence in KIPP schools: